 Increase confidence, improve motorcycle skills and learn how to have more fun by riding motorcycles safely.
 The Basic RiderCourse teaches the motorcycle enthusiast motorcycle driving fundamentals: what to wear, how to start and stop, motorcycle controls, street strategies to avoid trouble and how to maneuver the motorcycle in tough situations.
-Upon successful completion, the driving portion of the licensing test for the motorcycle (M) endorsement is waived.
+Upon successful completion of this course the state written and road exam at the Department of Public Safety will be waived ..

-The Experienced RiderCourse is for motorcycle enthusiasts that want to hone their skills and fine-tune the mental skills needed for survival in traffic.
+The Experienced Rider Course is for motorcycle enthusiasts that want to hone their skills and finetune the mental skills needed for survival in traffic.
 Learn how to balance the mental and physical aspects of safe riding, manage risk, increase visibility and optimize lane position.
 Many insurance companies offer discounts on motorcycle premiums, ask insurance agents for details.